One's Company

-One's Company: A Journey to China (London: Cape, 1934) is a travel book by Peter Fleming, correspondent for The Times of London, describing his journey day-by-day from London through Moscow and the Trans-Siberian Railway, then through Japanese-run Manchukuo, then on to Nanking, the capital of China in the 1930s, with a glimpse of “Red China”.
+One's Company: A Journey to China (London: Cape, 1934) is a travel book by Peter Fleming, correspondent for The Times, describing his journey day-by-day from London through Moscow and the Trans-Siberian Railway, then through Japanese-run Manchukuo, then on to Nanking, the capital of China in the 1930s, with a glimpse of “Red China”.
 It was reissued (with News from Tartary) as half of Travels in Tartary.

 Fleming's Preface opens with a self-deprecating observation:

 The recorded history of Chinese civilization covers a period of four thousand years.

-The Population of China is estimated at 450 million.
+The population of China is estimated at 450 million.